social-streets/the-slice/site-template/src/data/articles/rich-mix-mental-health-toolkit-for-resilience.md

 tags:
   - "news"
 featuredImage: "/images/correct-rich-mix-meditation-programme.jpg"
+author: "siva-thangarajah"
+excerpt: "After nearly a year of living with Covid-19, we find ourselves yet again in another lockdown akin to last March.
+And this time, you might agree that we’re collectively worn down from a year of living with the pandemic and, unlike last time, there’s less sun to provide us with some much-needed Vitamin D."
 ---

 After nearly a year of living with Covid-19, we find ourselves yet again in another [lockdown akin to last March](https://romanroadlondon.com/publics-photos-life-lockdown/).
 And this time, you might agree that we’re collectively worn down from a year of living with the pandemic and, unlike last time, there’s less sun to provide us with some much-needed Vitamin D.